 Award amounts will range from a minimum of $50,000 to a maximum of $200,000.

-Based on project and budgetary performance, Health Equity Fund may renew, fully or in part, project awards for the 2021 grant period (July 1, 2021 – June 30, 2022).
-Any contract extension shall be at the sole discretion of the Health Equity Fund based on a renewal grant process.
+Based on project and budgetary performance, Health Equity Fund may renew, fully or in part, project awards for the 2022 grant period (July 1, 2022 – June 30, 2023).
+Any contract renewal shall be at the sole discretion of the Health Equity Fund based on a renewal grant process.
 Health Equity Fund will only fund a particular program for a maximum of three consecutive years through the Major Grant Program.

 Before starting your grant application, please review the funding source's website listed below for updates/changes/addendums/conferences/LOIs.

 1200 12th Ave.
 S, Quarters 2

 Seattle, WA 98144